shakirbhattt/Records-Store-Web-App/README.md

 ## 🎯 Overview

-The KodeKloud Records Store application demonstrates a complete observability solution built on modern best practices.
+The Records Store application demonstrates a complete observability solution built on modern best practices.
 It serves as a hands-on learning environment for:

 - Setting up comprehensive monitoring and observability
 - Implementing distributed tracing in applications